The Purpose of a Project Management Office

 The Project Manager's Recourse

 So, management has disbanded your PMO, what is a project manager to do?
 The easiest course of action is to wait a year; it will change.
 Unfortunately, if you have an effective PMO, after a year, you are going to lose it to the new executive's demonstration of prowess as he or she casts its members to the wind.
 You can protect yourself and the essence of the PMO by adopting three traits.

 Live the corporate goals.
 This is your first challenge.
 There needs to be a strategic plan at a level of granularity that the projects can be mapped it the plan.
 Be ready to find projects that have little basis for existence in the corporate goals.
 Reprioritize, or even canceled, these projects.
-(In the tools section of this site there is a one-page project charter that can help with this task.)

 Assume authority.
 Work with your peer project managers to prioritize projects.
 Tie the stacking to the strategic plan, publish it widely, and adjust it to changes in the business environment.

 Level resource utilization.
 Instead of complaining about resource constraints, resolve them.
 Create a resource matrix, prioritized by project, and allocate people to each project as needed.
 When managers or project sponsors complain, get them in a meeting, show your logic, and have them suggest changes—if they can.
 Assuming you have done your work properly, their complaints will be unfounded.